Digital Content and Collections

 What we do

-We’re responsible for digitizing, creating, hosting, and maintaining collected and curated materials for digital preservation and access.
+We’re primarily responsible for digitizing materials, ingesting digital content into internal and external repositories, and creating, hosting, and maintaining collected and curated materials in digital collections.

-We provide digital conversion and preservation of books, maps, posters, and other flat media, as well as limited audio and moving image digitization.
+In our Digital Conversion Unit (DCU), we provide digital conversion and preservation of books, maps, posters, and other flat media, as well as limited audio and moving image digitization.
+This work includes photographing three-dimensional artifacts when needed.
 Our primary mission is to digitize materials from the general stacks and more specialized collections.

 What we're working on